NickvanDyke/NickvanDyke/README.md

 ### 👋 Hi there

-I'm Nick — a Senior Software Engineer focused on developer experience, system design, and human-centered solutions.
+I'm Nick — a Staff Software Engineer focused on developer experience, system design, and human-centered solutions.
+I love to create environments where developers can move quickly and safely to deliver meaningful products.

 Outside the screen, I love to challenge myself through ultra-cycling, chase knowledge, gather friends for game night, and spoil my cats 😺